pubky/mainline/docs/censorship-resistance.md

 We will focus on how to keep DHTs resistant to vulnerabilities that are inherint to their nature as open networks without a central reputation auhtority.

-Similarly, we will not discuss the effect of Sybil attacks on privacy, if one wants to keep their queries private, they are also advised to use a VPN or a trusted HTTPs server to relay their queries.
+Similarly, we will not discuss the effect of Sybil attacks on privacy, if one wants to keep their queries private, they are advised to use a VPN or a trusted HTTPs server to relay their queries.

 ## Vertical Sybil Attacks